holofinance/nadex-roi-calculator/README.md

 # Nadex ROI Calculator
-ROI Calculator for Nadex orders: https://docs.google.com/spreadsheets/d/1ICAVhjvYxdl7GOB5we2qkhbwuMmdd3Bbu9_vOt243Os/edit#gid=496834221
+ROI Calculator for Nadex Binary orders: https://docs.google.com/spreadsheets/d/1ICAVhjvYxdl7GOB5we2qkhbwuMmdd3Bbu9_vOt243Os/edit#gid=496834221

 ## Definitions
 Nadex takes $1 commission to open a position.
 If the position wins, Nadex takes another $1 commission.
 If it loses no commission is taken.